At MobileAction, we understand that localization is crucial for apps to succeed in global markets.

 Internationalization (i18n) vs Localization (l10n)

-Since these two terms are often confused, understanding the concept of internationalization is a must before directly starting with localization.
-Internationalization aims to develop software that is prepared to enter markets worldwide by being flexible enough to conform to different cultures, languages, and laws.
 Localization is the process of taking a product that has already been internationalized and further customizing its content – including text, images, audio, and color – to make it as appealing and understandable as possible to users in a specific target market or region.

 What is App Localization?

 App localization is adapting a mobile application and its description in app marketplaces for different geographic target markets.
-It is indispensable for any developer who aspires to take their app or game global.

-Growth and localization are deeply intertwined when it comes to apps.
 By localizing, developers can significantly expand their reach by making the app available in multiple countries and, crucially, by making it more relatable, engaging, and user-friendly for international audiences.
 Localization makes the app inherently more desirable and accessible worldwide.
-For any developer building out a robust mobile user acquisition strategy meant to have broad reach, app localization should be a key priority on their checklist.

 Through translation, cultural adaptation, localized marketing, and various technical adjustments that align with regional user preferences, app localization allows developers to connect with many more potential users worldwide successfully.
-An app designed with global audiences and inclusiveness in mind from the initial stages of development is best positioned for prosperity across different countries and cultures.
-Localization opens the doors to tapping into the full worldwide demand for an app or game.

 In an increasingly interconnected mobile world, localization allows developers to turn their innovations into truly global products.
-The rewards can be immense – bigger user bases, higher visibility, expanded brand awareness, and greater revenues.
-Localization is no longer optional but a strategic imperative for mobile growth.

 Why does App Localization matter?

 Imagine you come across an app in the app store that looks amazing, but all the content is in a language you don’t speak.
-Even if it has excellent reviews and ratings, you probably won’t download it if you can’t understand it, right?

 No matter how good an app seems otherwise, people are unlikely to download and use it if it’s not in their native language.
 The app’s reach will be severely constrained if developers do not localize their apps for their target audiences.
-Creating a mobile app in your intended audience’s local language is critical to genuinely connect with them.
-Doing so shows you care deeply about providing customers with the best experience in the language they are most comfortable and fluent in.
-Naturally, your broader app marketing and growth strategy will also reap significant benefits from these localization efforts.

-By taking the extra time and care to adapt an app specifically for different cultures and languages, developers can go above and beyond to resonate with those users on a deeper level.
 Localization is about more than just translation – crafting a product that feels natively made for distinct markets.
 Apps that feel localized from the ground up gain trust and loyalty faster in new regions.

 In our increasingly interconnected global mobile landscape, localization is no longer an optional nice-to-have but a strategic necessity for developers who want to maximize their app’s reach and impact worldwide.
-The rewards can be tremendous – bigger user bases, higher visibility, expanded brand awareness, and greater revenues.
-The future belongs to apps made with the entire world in mind.

-Types of App Localization
+Types of app localization

 There are two main types of localization to consider:

-- Minimum Viable Localization, also known as MVL, is a lightweight approach to localization that allows mobile app developers to translate key app elements like menus, buttons, and titles to increase the international usability of their app without undertaking a full localization effort.
-With MVL, developers prioritize localizing elements most important for basic navigation and tasks.
-Additional strings, text, and UI elements may be left in the default language to cut costs and development time.
-MVL is ideal for apps launching in their first international markets or developers with localization budgets and time constraints.
+Also known as MVL, is a lightweight approach to localization that allows mobile app developers to translate key app elements like menus, buttons, and titles to increase the international usability of their app without undertaking a full localization effort.

-MVL and Full Localization have pros and cons depending on a company’s budget, timeline, and international goals.
 MobileAction’s localization experts can help evaluate which approach makes the most sense for any specific app project based on these factors and ensure a high-quality, on-brand localization.

 Top Languages for Localization